bfindleton/squoze-wp-theme/readme.txt

 Stable tag: 1.0
 License: GPLv2

-Squoze is a "bare" developer's theme, not so much a framework as a toolkit to kickstart your next theme project.
+Squoze is a "bare" developer's theme for WP 3.4, not so much a framework as a toolkit to kickstart your next theme project.

 == Description ==